The infamous Crumlin Road Gaol, known as Europe’s Alcatraz, has reopened in Belfast and is now offering a new Covid-compliant visitor experience.

 They included the former president of Ireland Éamon de Valera, who was held in solitary confinement for one month after violating an order that had prevented him from entering Northern Ireland.

-De Valera, who also served as Ireland's prime minister, was caught entering the Six Counties at Newry, Co.
-Down.
+De Valera, who also served as Ireland's prime minister, was caught entering the Six Counties at Newry, County Down.

 Other notable prisoners over the years included the late Martin McGuinness, who served as Northern Ireland’s Deputy First Minister but was also an IRA commander during the height of the Northern Ireland conflict.

-Hunger striker Bobby Sands also served time in the prison (he later died in the notorious Maze Prison in Co.
-Down), loyalist Michael Stone, as well as the late Ian Paisley, the former DUP leader who served three months at the jail for unlawful assembly.
+Hunger striker Bobby Sands also served time in the prison (he later died in the notorious Maze Prison), loyalist Michael Stone, as well as the late Ian Paisley, the former DUP leader who served three months at the jail for unlawful assembly.

 The Crumlin Road Gaol Experience takes about an hour to complete.